mohanmca/professional_certification/docs/aws_vpc_anki.md

 1. IGW - Internet gateways and Load Balancers

+?
+What is netmask
+?
+How many bits are supported for netmask

 ## VPC
 1. Each account is allowed to create 5 VPC per region
 1. VPC = Name + CIDR block (IP-Address range)